-- (1) District school boards shall promote a safe and supportive learning environment in schools by protecting students and staff from conduct that poses a threat to school safety.
-A threat assessment team may use alternatives to expulsion or referral to law enforcement agencies to address disruptive behavior through restitution, civil citation, teen court, neighborhood restorative justice, or similar programs.
+(1) District school boards shall promote a safe and supportive learning environment in schools by protecting students and staff from conduct that poses a threat to school safety.
+A threat management team may use alternatives to expulsion or referral to law enforcement agencies to address disruptive behavior through restitution, civil citation, teen court, neighborhood restorative justice, or similar programs.
 Zero- tolerance policies may not be rigorously applied to petty acts of misconduct.
-Zero-tolerance policies must apply equally to all students regardless of their economic status, race, or disability. - (2) Each district school board shall adopt a policy of zero tolerance that: - (a) Defines criteria for reporting to a law enforcement agency any act that poses a threat to school safety that occurs whenever or wherever students are within the jurisdiction of the district school board. - (b) Defines acts that pose a threat to school safety. - (c) Defines petty acts of misconduct which are not a threat to school safety and do not require consultation with law enforcement. - (d) Minimizes the victimization of students, staff, or volunteers, including taking all steps necessary to protect the victim of any violent crime from any further victimization. - (e) Establishes a procedure that provides each student with the opportunity for a review of the disciplinary action imposed pursuant to s.
-1006.07. - (f) Requires the threat assessment team to consult with law enforcement when a student exhibits a pattern of behavior, based upon previous acts or the severity of an act, that would pose a threat to school safety.
+Zero-tolerance policies must apply equally to all students regardless of their economic status, race, or disability.

+(2) Each district school board shall adopt a policy of zero tolerance that:

+- (a) Identifies acts that are required to be reported under the school environmental safety incident reporting pursuant to s.
+1006.07(9). - (b) Defines acts that pose a threat to school safety.

+(c) Defines petty acts of misconduct which are not a threat to school safety and do not require consultation with law enforcement.

+(d) Minimizes the victimization of students, staff, or volunteers, including taking all steps necessary to protect the victim of any violent act from any further victimization.
+In a disciplinary action, there is a rebuttable presumption that the actions of a student who intervened, using only the amount of force necessary, to stop a violent act against a student, staff, or volunteer were necessary to restore or maintain the safety of others.

+(e) Establishes a procedure that provides each student with the opportunity for a review of the disciplinary action imposed pursuant to s.
+1006.07.

+(f) Requires the threat management team to consult with law enforcement when a student exhibits a pattern of behavior, based upon previous acts or the severity of an act, that would pose a threat to school safety.

-- (2) School district policy.
-Each school district shall adopt in rule a policy that prohibits hazing and establishes consequences for a student who commits an act of hazing.
-The policy must include: - (a) A definition of hazing, which must include the definition provided in this section. - (b) A procedure for reporting an alleged act of hazing, including provisions that permit a person to anonymously report such an act.
-However, disciplinary action may not be based solely on an anonymous report. - (c) A requirement that a school with any of grades 9 through 12 report an alleged act of hazing to a local law enforcement agency if the alleged act meets the criteria established under subsection (3). - (d) A provision for referral of victims and perpetrators of hazing to a certified school counselor. - (e) A requirement that each incident of hazing be reported in the school's safety and discipline report required under s.
+(2) School district policy. - Each school district shall adopt in rule a policy that prohibits hazing and establishes consequences for a student who commits an act of hazing.
+The policy must include:

+(a) A definition of hazing, which must include the definition provided in this section.

+(b) A procedure for reporting an alleged act of hazing, including provisions that permit a person to anonymously report such an act.
+However, disciplinary action may not be based solely on an anonymous report.

+(c) A requirement that a school with any of grades 9 through 12 report an alleged act of hazing to a local law enforcement agency if the alleged act meets the criteria established under subsection (3).

+(d) A provision for referral of victims and perpetrators of hazing to a certified school counselor.

+(e) A requirement that each incident of hazing be reported in the school's safety and discipline report required under s.
 1006.09(6).
 The report must include the number of hazing incidents reported, the number of incidents referred to a local law enforcement agency, the number of incidents that result in disciplinary action taken by the school, and the number of incidents that do not result in either referral to a local law enforcement agency or disciplinary action taken by the school.